Gruntwork release 2017-03

 Published: 3/8/2017 | Release notes

-https://github.com/gruntwork-io/module-data-storage/pull/14: To allow the bastion host to talk to RDS or Aurora, you now have to explicitly set the allow_connections_from_bastion_host
+https://github.com/gruntwork-io/module-data-storage/pull/14: To allow the bastion host to talk to RDS or Aurora, you now have to explicitly set the allow_connections_from_bastion_host input variable to true.
+Before, we only exposed the bastion_host_security_group_id input variable, but if you fed dynamic data into that variable (e.g. from a terraform_remote_state data source), you'd get an error.
+This is now fixed.

 Published: 3/6/2017 | Release notes